Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-In most of our sources (see Figure \ref{fig:sed}) the torus component dominates the blue side of the FIR bands; interestingly in 3C 191, it dominates over the host galaxy emission at all the MIR-FIR bands.
-The Herschel upper limits in the FIR allow for the possibility of a weak, FIR, cool dust contribution below the submm waveband where the synchrotron component dominates.
-We note that 3C 191 is classified as a hyperluminous quasar with $\textrm L_{FIR} > 1.2 \times 10^{13} L_{\odot}$ in which quasar heated dust is the dominant source of IR radiation \citep{Willott2002}.
+In most of our sources (see Figure \ref{fig:sed}), the torus component dominates the blue side of the FIR bands; interestingly, in 3C 191, it dominates over the host galaxy emission at all the MIR-FIR bands.
+The Herschel upper limits in the FIR allow for the possibility of a weak, FIR, cool dust contribution below the submm waveband where the synchrotron component dominates. \reff{3C 191 was classified as a hyperluminous quasar with $\rm L_{FIR} > 1.2 \times 10^{13} L_{\odot}$ \citep{Willott2002}.
+However, we find the torus as the dominant source of IR emission rather than the host galaxy.}

-Finally, we note that the best-fitted accretion disk model indicates the presence of a non-thermal X-ray component.
+Finally, we note that the best-fit accretion disk model indicates the presence of a non-thermal X-ray component possibly associated by radio structures.

-\textbf{--3C 204} has an extended jet of $\sim$543 kpc and $\sim$ 8\% core contribution in the 5 GHz band.
+\textbf{3C 204} has an extended jet of $\sim$543 kpc and $\sim$ 8\% core contribution in the 5 GHz band.
 The quasar radio SED is well fitted with a broken power-law (see Table\ref{tab:best_radio_fit}).
-The VLA 4.9 GHz images show multiple features including a bright radio core, hot spots, and a one-sided jet that deflects towards the end \citep{Bridle1994}.
+The VLA 4.9 GHz images show multiple features, including a bright radio core, hot spots, and a one-sided jet that deflects towards the end \citep{Bridle1994}.
 There is some evidence of [{\ion{O}{2}}] emission perpendicular to the jet axis \citep{Bremer1992,Bridle1994} at $\sim$ 90 kpc towards the north and $\sim$ 45 kpc towards the south.

 The emission from the torus is best described with a combination of clouds with negligible optical depth and a homogeneous disk with moderate opacity.
-This combination with a inclination angle of $52^{\circ}$ results in no significant obscuration of accretion disk at optical-UV.
+This, combined with an inclination angle of $52^{\circ}$ results in no significant obscuration of accretion disk at visible-UV.

-Comparing the best-fitted accretion disk model with the X-ray data suggests the presence of additional, non-thermal X-ray emission.
+Comparing the best-fit accretion disk model with the X-ray data suggests the presence of additional, non-thermal X-ray emission possibly triggered by radio jets.

-\textbf{--3C 205} has an extended radio structure of $\sim 251$ kpc with a core contribution of 3\% in the 5GHz band.
-The radio emission is best described as a broken power-law (see Table \ref{tab:best_radio_fit}) which is consistent with the presence of the multiple radio structures \citep{Lonsdale1984,Lonsdale1986}.
+\textbf{3C 205} has extended radio structures of $\sim 251$ kpc with a core contribution of 3\% in the 5GHz band.
+The radio emission is best described as a broken power-law (see Table \ref{tab:best_radio_fit}), which is consistent with the presence of the multiple radio structures \citep{Lonsdale1984,Lonsdale1986}.